haskell/criterion/README.markdown

 overwritten with that result, and no further work would happen on subsequent loops through our benchmarking harness.

-We can defeat laziness by benchmarking an *unsaturated* function---one that has been given *all but one* of its arguments.
+We can defeat laziness by benchmarking an *unsaturated* function—one that has been given *all but one* of its arguments.

 This is why the